arben-grepi/ecomm_storefront_generator/README.md

 ### Server-Side Rendering (SSR) Optimization

-The application uses strategic SSR to ensure all product content, descriptions, and metadata are fully rendered as HTML on the server before delivery.
+The application uses strategic SSR for SEO-critical content.
+Product information (names, descriptions, prices, variants) and hero text (company tagline, main heading, description) are fully rendered as HTML on the server before delivery.
 This makes content highly search-optimizable, as search engine crawlers can index all product information without executing JavaScript, significantly improving SEO rankings and discoverability.

+**Content Storage & Configuration:**
+- **Product Cards & Banners**: Component code is stored in the project, but styling configurations (card type, colors, fonts, sizes, border radius, columns) come from the database and are customizable via the admin dashboard
+- **Banner Images**: Static image files stored in the project (`public/banners/`), but banner display settings (crop percentages, text width) are configured in the database
+- **CSS & Styling**: All styling (color palettes, font selections, sizing) is stored in the database and can be customized per storefront through the admin interface

 ### Intelligent Middleware & IP-Based Routing